m-d-johnson/pronouns-faq/README.md

 # Pronouns: FAQs (Full Version)

 This list of FAQs was written to accompany communication to an organisation's employees on how to list their pronouns on their email and instant messenger tools.
-It's not intended to cover all the questions that may arise
+It's not intended to cover all the questions that may arise.

 ## Why do we want to list pronouns?